milanoid/django-fundamentals/README.md

 ### virtualenv

-- create a new virtual environment `virtualenv`:
+- create a new virtual environment using `virtualenv`:

 `virtualenv -p [path\to\python.exe] django-fundamentals`